 The Four Pillars Of Design Thinking

-The Four Principles of Design Thinking The Human Rule
+The Human Rule

 No matter what the context, all design activity is social in nature, and any social innovation will bring us back to the ‘human-centric point of view’.